 Meat sweats are notoriously smelly, especially if you’re chowing down on beef.

-Red meat has amino acids which leave a residue in your intestines during digestion.
+Red meat has amino acids that leave a residue in your intestines during digestion.
 The enzymes in your gut break down this residue, which mixes with the bacteria on your skin when you sweat.
 The result?
 A horrific stench.

 Researchers actually studied this phenomenon in 2006.
 They had women assess the body odors of men who were on “meat” or “non-meat” diets for two weeks.
 Their analysis found that the BO of the non-meat group was “significantly more attractive.”